charlie0129/amachiromaker/README.md

 - `scripts/findDefaultCombination.js` find out the layer combination to compose the default picture.
 - `scripts/findDepth.js` order the layers by depth.
 - `scripts/generateMakefile.js` generate Makefile to download all the layers from Wayback Machine.
-- `scripts/organizeData.js` reconsturct the original data to make it easier to use (mainly by combining image `src`s of different colors into layer objects).
+- `scripts/organizeData.js` reconstruct the original data to make it easier to use (mainly by combining image `src`s of different colors into layer objects).

 > If you find this project interesting, stars are apprecieated.